Conservation and restoration of herbaria: Repair and restoration

-Prior to beginning the process of restoration of an herbarium sheet, best practices suggest that the original mounted specimen be photographed for reference to ensure a new sheet is as close to the original as possible.
+Before beginning the process of restoration of a herbarium sheet, best practices suggest that the original mounted specimen be photographed for reference to ensure a new sheet is as close to the original as possible.
 The original mounting sheet can be dried and flattened in the same manner as the plant to serve as a reference for positioning the specimen on a new sheet.
 Additionally, any labels or supplement information accompanying the plant should be placed in the same place.

 Cleaning

 Dust and dirt are removed from herbarium sheets by using a smoke sponge.
 Conservators gently rub the place where the dirt is and then softly remove any excess with a fine brush.
 Care must be taken by conservators when dealing with older prepared specimens that may have traces of toxic chemicals.
-Making use of personal protective equipment by professionals can reduce risk of exposure or harm due to dangerous materials.
+Making use of personal protective equipment by professionals can reduce the risk of exposure or harm due to dangerous materials.